 SudanOfficial Name: Republic of the Sudan

-Passport or travel document must be valid for at least six months beyond your planned date of departure from Sudan
+6 months beyond date of departure from Sudan

 BLANK PASSPORT PAGES:

 TOURIST VISA REQUIRED:

 MMR, diphtheria-tetanus-pertussis, varicella (chickenpox), polio, Hep.
 A, typhoid, yellow fever, cholera

 CURRENCY RESTRICTIONS FOR EXIT:

 Telephone: +249-187-0-22000; (Sunday through Thursday, 8:00 a.m. to 4:30 p.m.)